 ‘Let’s not forget who pulled out the sword of Gryffindor out of the Sorting Hat now Neville,’ Harry replied which only brought a look of pride on to Neville’s face.

-‘There is one other thing… well it’s nothing really interesting really, but… but it’s important to me…’ Neville said slowly, not looking up from the tiled floor.
+‘There is one other thing... well it’s nothing interesting really, but... but it’s important to me...’
+Neville said slowly as he began to examine the dark floor.

+‘If it’s important to you than it’s important to us,’ encouraged Harry, pausing when Neville did not speak.
 ‘What is it Neville?’
-Harry asked after exchanging an inquisitive glance with Ron that told him that Ron knew nothing of what Neville was talking about.
-After a moment of silence, Neville spoke.
+Harry asked after exchanging an inquisitive glance with Ron that told him that Ron knew nothing of what Neville was hinting at.
+After a moment of silence, Neville spoke bluntly.

 ‘That’s...
 That’s amazing Neville...
 I’m just... so happy for you.
 How did this – how did it happen?’
 Harry stammered, Ron nodding in agreement.
 Though he knew he was overjoyed for Neville, the shock of the news seemed to have temporarily stopped his brain from working.
 Neville had one of the most proud and happiest looks on his face that Harry had ever seen on anyone, ever as he spoke again.

-‘Only yesterday… at St. Mungo’s.
+‘Only two days ago... at St. Mungo’s.
 Mum woke up first.
-She just… woke up.
+She just... woke up.
 Healers can’t explain it.
-And as if he could… sense her presence or whatever you want to call it… my Dad woke up as well… just a couple hours later.
-Their memories are a little foggy – probably never be the same again… but they know me… they know me again.’
+And as if he could... sense her presence or whatever you want to call it... my Dad woke up as well... just a couple hours later.
+Their memories are a little foggy – probably never be the same again... but they know me... they know me again.’

-Though Neville only spoke in a low tone, it was as if Harry had blocked out all of the commotion around making Neville’s speech magnified.
+Though Neville only spoke in a low tone, Harry’s focus on his friend had blocked out all of the Atrium’s commotion, making Neville’s speech seem magnified.
 He could not think of a better person for something like this to happen to.
-Neville’s parents had been in the Order before they were tortured and driven to a state of comatose by the now deceased Bellatrix Lestrange along with Rabastan and Rodolphous.
+Neville’s parents had been in the Order before they were tortured and driven to a state of madness, ultimately left comatose by the now deceased Bellatrix Lestrange along with Rabastan and Rodolphous.
 Now years later, they had reawakened, leaving Neville in a very obvious state of jubilation.
 Though he hated to selfishly think like this in wake of Neville’s much deserving second chance, Harry could only think of his own parents and how he would never experience what Neville was feeling right now.

 ‘They’d love for you to come visit sometime, Harry,’ Neville continued, shedding away his tears fully now.
 ‘They don’t know much about your defeat... well your defeats of Voldemort yet... haven’t really gotten around to saying much about it... but even still, they’d love to meet you and Ron as well – you two are the sons of my parents’ friends after all.’